 Instead of stating simply that you lost your job, be specific about how much income will be lost due to the layoff.
-Say, for example, your income has decreased by $5,000 since their last tax return, hindering their ability to pay for school.
+Say, for example, your income has decreased by $5,000 since your last tax return, hindering your ability to pay for school.

 All of your specific circumstances like income loss, health changes, and more should be detailed in an appeal letter.

 Once you understand how the appeal process works at your specific school, you will need to make your case in an appeal letter.
 It’s important to get this letter right, so here are some best practices to keep in mind as you start writing.

 - Have the student submit the appeal.
 It is important for you to remember that it is the student appealing for additional financial aid, not you as parents.
 Of course, the parents need to provide much of the supporting documentation in many cases, but the best results come when the student is presenting their case.